 Physical activity makes you healthier.
 It lowers your risk for cardiovascular disease and reduces bone loss.
 Physical activity also helps the body use calories more efficiently, which helps you eliminate body fat and lose weight.
 It also helps you maintain weight loss by increasing your metabolism and reducing your appetite.

 People who engage in physical activity of around 150 minutes per week have 33% lower risk of all-cause mortality than physically inactive people.

 Effect of Exercise on Cancer

-A number of studies have indicated that regular exercise may reduce the risk of breast, colon, and possibly prostate cancers.
+A number of studies have indicated that regular exercise may reduce the risk of breast, colon, lung, bladder, endometrium, kidney, stomach, and esophagus.

 Regular exercise may protect against breast cancer.
 Exercise can help reduce body fat, which in turn lowers levels of cancer-promoting hormones, such as estrogen.
 The American Cancer Society (ACS) recommends engaging in 45 to 60 minutes of physical activity at least 5 days a week.